 5. "I am so proud of what I have been through and what I've created."

 You are an exceptional woman.
 You created a life inside of that beautiful body of yours and it should be celebrated as often as possible.
 Learn to be amazed with yourself—our bodies can do awesome things and we shouldn't take it for granted for one second.

 6. "What choices do I need to make today?"

 Our lives are filled with making decisions.
 But, knowing that the choices you make today will impact your life in the future can be very overwhelming.

 Here's a trick: breaking down each choice into tiny small choices.
 Focusing on the micro can help curb anxieties and formulate a plan of action for the moment.

-Here’s an example: your goal for the next six months is to lose 30 pounds but instead of focusing on weight loss, create daily goals for you to achieve each day.
+Here's an example: your goal for the next six months is to lose 30 pounds but instead of focusing on weight loss, create daily goals for you to achieve each day.
 On day one try walking up a flight of stairs for an hour.
-On day two, add healthy smoothies to your routine.
-On day three, run around the playground with your kids.
+On day two, add healthy smoothies to your routine and on day three, run around the playground with your kids.

 7. "I will enjoy the present moment."

 Focus on the present moment and be mindful of the place and the space you are currently in.
 Don't think of the past or try to envision the future.
 Embrace your current state.